Chain Link Fencing

 After reading the above steps for calculating what materials you need for your chain link fence project, you could be wondering what you could eliminate, right?
 Well don’t eliminate the top rail!
 Without the top rail, your chain link fence won’t last long.

 The top rails are long and will run the entire length of your chain link fence along the top to give the fencing support horizontally.
-Without the top rail, the top of the fence will sag, and eventually fall to the ground in between the posts, losing its ability to keep animals and humans in or out as intended.
+Without the top rail, the top of the fence will sag, and eventually fall to the ground in between the posts, losing its ability to keep out strays and other creatures as intended.

 You will see chain link fence up around construction areas without the top rail.
 Why?
 Because that chain link fence is only for temporary use.
 Once the construction job reaches a certain point, the fence will be removed and stored for the next job site.